Tugduoff/RType/doc/componentPlugins.md

   - `data`: A byte stream (vector of bytes) containing the serialized state of the component.
 - **Details**:
   - Implement this to take in the byte data and **rebuild the component's state**.
 This is the reverse of `serialize()`.
-  - This method is used when recieving component update from the network.
+  - This method is used when receiving component update from the network.
 It should replace all data members with the updated data.
   - Make sure to validate the size of the data given as argument.
 It should be the same as the components data size.
 If not, **throw a `std::runtime_error`**.

 ### 3. `getSize() const -> size_t`